 - Additional related instruction as may be required

-Obtain direct employment through a company that operates an apprenticeship program.
+Obtain direct employment through a company that operates an apprenticeship program or a similar sponsorship.